How to Look at Class-Level Data

 To understand how a student’s proficiency was computed, click the proficiency.

 The body of evidence shows evidence of student performance.
-Click to see details.
+Click the dropdown arrows to see more details.

 The Reporting Suite